-A project would have a direct impact on solid waste services if it would generate 1,500 tons of waste or more during demolition and construction.
+A project would require preparation of a WMP if it would generate 1,500 tons of waste or more during demolition and construction.
 Projects that include the construction, demolition, or renovation of 1,000,000 SF or more of building space are considered by the City to have the potential to generate this amount of waste, and therefore may have direct impacts on solid waste services.

 Additional considerations are as follows:

-• The generation of large amounts of waste result in direct impacts that bring facilities closer to daily throughput limits, shorten facility lifespans, require increased numbers of trucks and other equipment, and make it difficult for the City to achieve required waste reduction levels.
-Waste management planning is based on a steady rate of waste generation and does not assume increased waste generation due to growth.

-- While all projects are required to comply with the City's waste management ordinances, direct and cumulative impacts are mitigated by the implementation of project-specific WMPs, which may reduce solid waste impacts to below a level of significance. - For projects over 1,000,000 SF, a significant direct and cumulative solid waste impact would result if the compliance with the City's ordinances and the WMP fail to reduce the impacts of such projects to below a level of significance and/or if a WMP for the project is not prepared and conceptually approved by the ESD prior to distribution of the draft environmental document for public review.
+- The generation of large amounts of waste result in direct impacts that bring facilities closer to daily throughput limits, shorten facility lifespans, require increased numbers of trucks and other equipment, and make it difficult for the City to achieve required waste reduction levels.
+Waste management planning is based on a steady rate of waste generation and does not assume increased waste generation due to growth. - While all projects are required to comply with the City's waste management ordinances, projects that meet the criteria according to the City thresholds must implement project specific WMPs, which may reduce solid waste impacts to below a level of significance. - For projects over 1,000,000 SF, a significant direct and cumulative solid waste impact would result if the compliance with the City's ordinances and the WMP fail to reduce the impacts of such projects to below a level of significance and/or if a WMP for the project is not prepared and conceptually approved by the ESD prior to distribution of the draft environmental document for public review.